ONIX for RROs

 ONIX for Distributions (ONIX-DS) is an XML format for communicating supporting detail relating to the distribution of monies from one RRO to another, or from an RRO to a large rightsholder.

 The current version of ONIX-DS is Version 1.1, published in May 2010, which includes a few new elements added to meet specific implementation needs.
 Detailed specifications in PDF format, including notes on the changes in Version 1.1, can be viewed or downloaded individually here; and you can also download a zip file with the XML schema and most recent code lists:

-The latest issue of the Dictionary is Issue 2, published May 2010.
-(The numbering of successive issues of the Dictionary is completely independent of the numbering of versions of the message formats.)
+The latest issue of the ONIX-IFFRO Dictionary is Issue 2, first published May 2010, though there have been a number of subsequent revisions of the code lists file to incorporate new local values.
+(The numbering of successive issues of the Dictionary is completely independent of the numbering of versions of the message formats and of the codelists files.)
 You can view or download the Dictionary spreadsheet below as a read-only Excel spreadsheet, together with a set of notes on the principles behind the Dictionary and its maintenance.
-The spreadsheet and notes include details of new values added in Issue 2.
-You can also download the Issue 2 code lists as a zipped .xsd file to be used with one or both of the XML message schemas.
+The spreadsheet and notes include details of any new values added.
+You can also download the latest code lists as a zipped .xsd file to be used with one or both of the XML message schemas.

 Handbook: How to map ONIX for RROs to your system

 To provide additional guidance for organisations who are setting out to implement one or both of the ONIX IFRRO messages, the Copyright Clearance Center, an IFRRO member, has prepared a handbook with the title How to map ONIX for RROs to your system.
 The handbook provides additional guidance on the messages and on XML basics as well as on the steps which will typically be rquired in order to adapt existing systems to send and receive communications in ONIX format.
 It also includes detailed examples from early implementations.
 You can view or download the handbook in PDF format here: